 Core courses include the introductory course (ENST-120), Ecology (ENST-210), Environmental History (either ENST-220 or HIST-105), Economics (ENST-230), and Statistics (ENST-240 or equivalent).
 The senior seminar (ENST-495), offered in the fall semester, fulfills the comprehensive requirement.

 Beyond the required core courses, majors take at least four courses from the list of electives.
 Elective courses must include at least one course from each of the two categories (Category I: Natural sciences and Category II: Social sciences and Humanities), which span different fields of environmental inquiry.

 The honors program in Environmental Studies is a two semester sequence.
 Majors electing to do honors are required to submit a thesis proposal to the Advisory Committee prior to enrolling in ENST-498.
 Following successful completion of ENST-498, students complete their thesis by enrolling in ENST-499.
 Link to instructions for students wishing to undertake a thesis in Environmental Studies.

-Students who wish to satisfy a core or elective requirement with a Five College course or a course taken abroad must petition the Environmental Studies Advisory Committee in writing and submit a syllabus or description of the course for approval.
+Students who wish to satisfy a core or elective requirement with a Five College course or a course taken abroad must petition the department in writing and submit a syllabus or description of the course for approval.
 Note that students for whom Environmental Studies is a second major can count no more than two courses toward both majors.